danmayer/server_responder/README.md

 __TODO__
   * a way to protect environment variables needed for S3 or a safe way to have one user drop to another which writes to S3
+  * A way for the server to shut itself down
+  * user environments or other way to secure between runs (different servers per users?)
+  * a way to setup required environment like DB, memcache, redis, etc (follow travis CIs lead)
+  * a way to run one of these locally opposed to on EC2, perhaps vagrant setup?